FuelLabs/fuels-ts/docs/QUICKSTART.md

 forc deploy --url localhost:4000
 ```

-You should see a output like;
+You should see something like this;

 ```sh
   Compiled library "core".